Easy Crispy Air Fryer Turkey Thighs Recipe

 Frequently Asked Questions

-A cooking thermometer is the most accurate method to ensure your turkey thighs are thoroughly cooked.
+A meat thermometer is the most accurate method to ensure your turkey thighs are thoroughly cooked.
 If you cook often, I recommend purchasing one.
 However, if you don’t have one handy, there is another way to check the turkey’s doneness.

 Remove the turkey from the fryer and place it on a white plate or another plain surface.